VIALabs-io/hello-erc721/README.md

 # HelloERC721

 `HelloERC721` is an `ERC721` token implementation showcasing cross-chain NFT functionality without the need for traditional bridges, making the NFT cross-chain native.
-Utilizing the VIA Labs NPM package it is trivial to add native cross-chain functionality to any NFT contract.
+Utilizing the VIA Labs package it is trivial to add native cross-chain functionality to any NFT contract.
 Below is a bare-bones `ERC721` contract to showcase the ease of use.

 ## Features

 -   **ERC721 NFT Implementation**: A standard `ERC721` NFT
 -   **Cross-Chain Functionality**: Native support for cross-chain interactions without using a bridge.
--   **VIA Labs Integration**: Leverages the VIA Labs NPM package for seamless cross-chain communication.
+-   **VIA Labs Integration**: Leverages the VIA Labs package for seamless cross-chain communication.
 -   **Configurable on Multiple Networks**: Can be deployed and configured across various blockchain networks.

 ## Prerequisites